WhitmoreLakeRobotics/2015-Robot-ResQ/README.md

 # 2015-Robot
-code for fall 2015 robot
+Code for fall 2015 robot
+## Getting started
+* Clone this repo
+* Open FtcRobotController in Android Studio